codenoid/Fido/README.md

 ## Prerequisite

-If you only use --cmd 0, you can pass this section

 1. Make sure you have running mongodb server, if not, [install mongodb](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
 2. Setup mongodb url in [here](https://github.com/codenoid/Fido/blob/master/src/main.rs#L49)